 If a creditor thinks that your debt-to-income ratio is too high, they may consider you a borrowing risk and decide not to lend to you.
 On the other hand, you could get approved for a loan or mortgage more easily if you have a lower debt-to-income ratio because your creditors may feel that you will be more likely to pay back the loan since your money isn’t already tied up in other debts.

 Unless you are making a major purchase that adds to your debt amount, your goal should always be to lower your debt-to-income ratio so that you can focus on saving for the future.
-The less dependent you are on debt, the more energy you can put into building wealth and preparing for financial emergencies by saving your extra money in an emergency fund.
+The less dependent you are on debt, the more energy you can put toward building wealth and preparing for emergencies by saving your extra money in an emergency fund.

 What’s the difference between debt-to-income ratio and credit score?

 It’s true that a low debt-to-income ratio could help you qualify for a loan and a lower interest rate, but your credit score is also a major part of a creditor’s decision making process.
-While your debt-to-income ratio might help a creditor decide how much to lend to you, your credit score could affect your loan terms, like the length of your loan and your annual percentage rate (APR).
+While your DTI might help a creditor decide how much to lend to you, your credit score could also affect your loan terms, like the length of your loan and your annual percentage rate (APR).

 How do you calculate debt-to-income ratio?